Rotationally Moulded Plastic Cases / Containers

-This means you can source exceptionally durable waterproof cases such as the SKB and Hardigg™ rota mould options, all the way down to lightweight presentation cases – and everything in between.
+This means you can source exceptionally durable waterproof cases such as the Hardigg™ rota mould options, all the way down to lightweight presentation cases – and everything in between.

 This flexibility, coupled with over 25 years of experience, means you can also request expert advice (should you need it) on the best protective case type or brand for your needs.
 And being independent, this advice is completely unbiased too.

 What’s more, any case you source from GWP can be fully customised with foam inserts.

 These inserts can be tailored – by a team of experienced designers – to offer the optimum level of protection for your specific products.
 No more transit damage, no more costly replacements.